frankban/django-endless-pagination/doc/javascript.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As seen above, *$.endlessPaginate()* enables Ajax support for each pagination
 in the page.
-But assume you are using :doc:`multiple_pagination`, e.g.:
+But assuming you are using :doc:`multiple_pagination`, e.g.:

 .. code-block:: html+django